Turmeric for Hormonal Acne: Natural Treatment Guide

 Treatment How It Works Timeline Side Effects

-Turmeric Anti-inflammatory, may help address bacteria, sebum regulation 6-8 weeks Minimal (possible staining with raw)
+Turmeric Calming, may help address bacteria, oil regulation 6-8 weeks Minimal (possible staining with raw)

 Benzoyl Peroxide Addresses bacteria, unclogs pores 4-6 weeks Dryness, irritation, bleaches fabrics